scaleway/serverless-gateway/README.md

 It lets you manage routing from a single base URL, as well as handle transversal concerns such as CORS and authentication.

-It is built on [Kong Gateway](https://docs.konghq.com/gateway/latest/), giving you access to the [Kong plugin ecosystem](https://docs.konghq.com/hub/) to customize your own deployments.
+It is built on [Kong Gateway](https://docs.konghq.com/gateway/latest/), giving you access to the [Kong plugin ecosystem](https://docs.konghq.com/hub/) to customize your deployments.

 You can read all about it in [this blog post](https://www.scaleway.com/en/blog/api-gateway-early-access/).